 Be sure to note all climbers must be 44 inches tall.
 The lighthouse is closest to Apalachicola.

 Originally opened in 1912, the Dixie Theatre bustled with audiences enjoying movies and live performances before being shuttered in 1967.
 An enterprising Virginia couple discovered the shuttered theatre in 1992, decaying right in the heart of downtown Apalachicola.

 They decided to purchase and revamp the theatre – partially because they saw its potential, and partially because they had coincidentally named their daughter Dixie.
 The Dixie Theatre continues with production shows, with its main performance season running from January through March.
 But you never know what special Florida Panhandle events might be taking place there the rest of the year.

-John Gorrie moved to Apalachicola in the early 1800's when it was a prominent port of trade, commerce, and shipping in the Florida Panhandle.
+Having moved to Apalachicola in the early 1800s, John Gorrie found the city to be a prominent port of trade, commerce, and shipping in the Florida Panhandle.
+The John Gorrie Museum State Parks serves as a memorial to him.
 As a young physician, his concern for his yellow fever patients inspired him to invent a method for cooling their rooms.

 In doing so, he pioneered air conditioning and refrigeration by inventing a machine that made ice, and received the first U.S. Patent for mechanical refrigeration in 1851.
 A replica of his ice-making machine is on display at the museum, as well as exhibits chronicling the history of Apalachicola.

 This lovely antebellum home, owned by cotton merchant Thomas Orman, was constructed in 1838.
 Tours of the home are available, showing where the family lived as well as where business was conducted and major social gatherings took place.